Katangese Gendarmerie: Exile, return, and fighting the Simba rebellion

-Tshombe's Katangese government had enjoyed close relations with the administrators of Portuguese Angola, particularly since both were opposed to communism.
+Tshombe's government had enjoyed close relations with the administrators of Angola, particularly since both were opposed to communism.
 Nevertheless, the Portuguese were initially overwhelmed by the large number of gendarmes and mercenaries that arrived under Schramme.
 As the Congolese government had given backing to the National Liberation Front of Angola, a nationalist anti-colonial rebel group, the Portuguese concluded that the gendarmes could serve as a counterweight to nationalist agitation and accommodated them in Luso.
 As more gendarmes gathered in Angola in late 1963, additional camps were established at Cazambo, Cazage, Lutai, and Lunguebungo.
 Mindful of the international ramifications of harbouring an armed group, the Portuguese portrayed the gendarmes and mercenaries as "refugees".
 While most of the standard personnel lived in squalor and lacked basic necessities, the officers were kept in hotel rooms paid for by Tshombe.
 Many were not paid while in exile.
 A new command structure was established for the Gendarmerie in Angola under Major Ferdinand Tshipola with Antoine Mwambu as chief of staff.
 Four groups operated autonomously under their own mercenary commanders.
 Schramme completely rejected Tshipola's authority.
 By 1964, two of the camps had become dedicated training facilities.
 Mercenaries traveled from Katanga to Angola via Rhodesia to relay messages between Tshombe, the gendarmes, and the mercenaries, with logistical support from Southern Rhodesia.

 From exile, Tshombe continued to plot his return to power in Katanga by use of the mercenaries and ex-gendarmes.
 He made entreaties to leftist Congolese dissidents in Brazzaville, causing consternation in the Congolese government.
 By April 1964 an additional 3,000–4,000 Katangese had crossed into Angola and joined the gendarmes, and Tshombe was directing the re-mobilization of the force.
 However, that year two leftist rebellions overtook the Congolese government; one in the Kwilu region and another in the east, waged by the "Simbas."
 With the ANC lacking cohesion, Adoula's government was unable to handle the insurrections.
-Tshombe was invited to return to the Congo to assist in negotiating a political solution, and in July 1964 he was installed as Prime Minister with the hope that he could reach an agreement with the rebels and that his presence would ensure no new secession attempts in Katanga.
+Tshombe was invited to return to the Congo to assist in negotiating a political solution, and in July 1964 he was installed as prime minister with the hope that he could reach an agreement with the rebels and that his presence would ensure no new secession attempts in Katanga.